Jacob Bekenstein: Scientific career

 By 1972, Bekenstein had published three influential papers about the black hole stellar phenomenon, postulating the no-hair theorem and presenting a theory on black hole thermodynamics.
 In the years to come, Bekenstein continued his exploration of black holes, publishing papers on their entropy and quantum mass.

 Bekenstein was a postdoctoral fellow at the University of Texas at Austin from 1972 to 1974.
 He then immigrated to Israel to lecture and teach at Ben-Gurion University in Beersheba.
 In 1978, he became a full professor and in 1983, head of the astrophysics department.

 In 1990, he became a professor at the Hebrew University of Jerusalem and was appointed head of its theoretical physics department three years later.
 He was elected to the Israel Academy of Sciences and Humanities in 1997.
 He was a visiting scholar at the Institute for Advanced Study in 2009 and 2010.

 In addition to lectures and residencies around the world, Bekenstein continued to serve as Polak professor of theoretical physics at the Hebrew University until his death at the age of 68, in Helsinki, Finland.
 He died unexpectedly on August 16, 2015, just months after receiving the American Physical Society's Einstein Prize "for his ground-breaking work on black hole entropy, which launched the field of black hole thermodynamics and transformed the long effort to unify quantum mechanics and gravitation".
-He died in Helsinki by falling down a flight of stairs, having refused to turn on the lights on a Shabbat.
+He died while on a visit to Helsinki.